Maximizing Leadership Impact

 The office manager also plays a vital role in leading people through organizational change.

-Whether you’re interacting with colleagues, subordinates or senior management, gaining respect and cultivating influence is absolutely essential to your success.
+Whether you’re interacting with colleagues, subordinates or senior management, gaining respect and cultivating influence is essential to your success.
 You must communicate your ideas persuasively to senior management, influence your colleagues to support your proposals and convince your team to “buy in.”
 You must know how to analyze your audience and frame your messages in what makes others feel connected to you.
 At this vital leadership session, you will discover the seven essential influence strategies that successful leaders understand and apply.
 You will:

 Controlling Time, Stress and Negative,